Modern Slavery Act | Smurfit Kappa

 Sustainability

-Our circular business model, from replacing natural resources to recycling materials and optimising processes, including reducing CO2 emissions, gives us a competitive advantage.
+Our circular business model includes the handling of 7.7 million tonnes of primarily post-consumer recovered paper each year.
+We reuse or recycle side streams of our production process, power our business with renewable energy where possible and constantly focus on smarter ways of saving energy.
 Our embedded Chain of Custody ensures that close to 100% of our raw material comes from non-controversial and/or certified sources regardless of whether it is virgin or recycled.
-We continuously strive to reduce our CO2 emissions, our waste to landfill and our water consumption.
+We continuously strive to reduce our CO2 emissions, our waste to landfill and our water consumption with related targets included in management incentives and our cost of funding.
 As a leader in sustainable packaging, we have a responsibility to respond to the challenges the world faces with litter and inefficient use of materials.
 We are addressing this with our Better Planet Packaging Initiative which seeks to create more sustainable packaging solutions for our customers providing them with solutions that minimise inefficiency and waste and address their sustainability needs today and tomorrow.

 Culture and People